 Film & TV 2.0

-Around 2003, after Democrats were walloped in the midterms, and the established liberal advocacy organizations in D.C. proved unable to register any victories against President Bush, the Professional Left was desperate.
+Around 2003, after Democrats were walloped in the midterms and the big left-leaning organizations in D.C. proved unable to register any victories against President Bush, the professional left was desperate.
 So desperate that many Dems and lots of orgs actually hired a bunch of bloggers and technology geeks to try something new – anything new.
-I was one of those strategy kids.
-I always brought my background in theatre/film to the table, stressing the need for a coherent story with respect to “the battle of narratives” element of politics.
-However much I stressed story stuff like identify the bad guy, or choose conflict, our essential challenge was to figure out how to use the nascent internet to do good, and do it well, in D.C.
+I was one of those strategy outsiders.

-Some in the Professional Left held a narrow view that the web should be used as medium for advertising.
+Some established players in the professional left held a narrow view that the web should be used as medium for advertising.
 A lot of marketing folks were okay with that role for the internet.
-But as McLuhan said, “the medium is the message” and online political organizers pushed back that the internet is an interactive platform for tools, including collaboration tools, it is experiential, and it was teaching people to expect more responsiveness from their world.
+But as McLuhan said, “the medium is the message,” so we outsiders pushed back with a counterpoint that the internet is an interactive platform for tools, including collaboration tools.
+We also realized that the internet is experiential, and that it was teaching people to expect more responsiveness from their world.
 At the end of the day, marketing did happen online, but so did all manner of political organizing, from first I.D. all the way through GOTV.
-It worked, in 2008 we elected a president in large part because of the new field of New Media politics that was invented.
+It worked, in 2006 we took Congress and in 2008 we elected a president because the new field of online politics that we invented.

 For a while it was like building a plane mid-flight from random spare parts.
-The whole thing was new.
-Most people were still trying to wrap their heads around what the internet was.
-And we had concrete things to accomplish: We needed to influence newscycles, raise money, signup new supporters, organize them, lobby electeds, stop bad things from happening, push for good things to happen, and win elections.
-To make matters worse, we were working in an old industry and needed to constantly reassure the old guard that we were contributing to traditional departments, we were not a waste of effort, nor as some feared, out to destroy D.C. altogether.
+Everything was new.
+Most people were still trying to wrap their heads around what the internet even was.
+Yet my colleagues and I had concrete things to accomplish: We needed to influence newscycles, raise money, signup new supporters, organize them, lobby electeds, stop bad things from happening, push for good things to happen, and win elections.
+To make matters worse, we were working in a very old industry and needed to constantly reassure the old guard that we were contributing to traditional departments and we were not a waste of effort, nor as some feared, out to destroy D.C. altogether.

-Currently I’m developing a working theory on multidimensional (multi-screen) storytelling in film and television.
-It incorporates components from a few sciences.
-The goal is to use the New Media forces that some perceive as a threat to the industry, and instead, use them to our advantage.
+Currently I’m developing a working theory on transmedia or multidimensional (multi-screen) storytelling across film, television, podcasts, and print.
+In one way, it is narrative universe building.
+The practice incorporates components from a few robust sciences.
+The goal is to use the new media forces that some perceive as a threat to old industries like Hollywood, and instead, use this tech to our advantage.
 I’m really excited by how well these ideas are starting to fit together.

-* channel choice * piracy * cord-cutting * second screen ubiquity * ad avoidance technology * time crunch
+* channel choice * piracy * cord-cutting * second screen ubiquity * streamers * ad avoidance technology * time crunch

-* a lot of marketers have convinced industry stakeholders that the internet is solely for promotion
+* a lot of marketers have convinced industry bosses that the internet is for promo and that everyone will keep going to the movies forever.

-I believe there are some people in LA who get it and are willing to go big, so I’ll keep writing about this.
+But I believe there are some people in LA who get it, see the writing on the wall, and are willing to go big in order to stay afloat – so I’ll keep writing about this and searching for executives in LA who aren’t delusional and want to win the future of Hollywood.
 Stay tuned.

 Leave a Reply